2i2c-org/team-compass/organization/value-proposition.md

 7. advise on strategy (helping communities think bigger)
 8. transfer knowledge (about the infra and how to use it and the ecosystem and how to engage within it)

-These "value flavors" are building blocks for 2i2c's service design and differentiation from other infrastructure providers.
+These `value activities` are building blocks for 2i2c's service design and differentiation from other infrastructure providers.

 ## For hub users (researchers, students, practitioners)